Find Affordable College Courses

 Peoria, IL

-Methodist College ranked #9 on this year’s Most Popular Nursing Bachelor’s Degree Schools in Illinois list.
-Methodist College is a fairly small private not-for-profit school located in the medium-sized city of Peoria.
+Methodist College came in at #9 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in Illinois ranking.
+Methodist College is a fairly small private not-for-profit school located in the city of Peoria.

 Of the 149 students majoring in nursing at Methodist College, 12% are male and 88% are female.